Fist raised to the air

 Some disabled children with high health care needs may qualify for Medicaid or CHIP even though their family income is above the level that Medicaid usually requires.

 Some people who are low-income can get health insurance coverage through both Medicare and Medicaid.
 This is called being “dually eligible.”
 Dually eligible people have Medicare coverage as their main insurance, and Medicaid covers additional things.
 Medicaid might cover Medicare payments and co-payments.
-Medicaid may also cover other necessary services like personal care attendants, or devices like wheelchairs that Medicare won’t cover.
+Medicaid may cover other services like personal care attendants or wheelchairs that Medicare won’t cover.
+These services can be very expensive.
+Without Medicaid to cover the cost of things Medicare does not cover, many people would not be able to pay for the things they need on their own.

 Family Caregivers